sanity-io/sanity-plugin-transifex/README.md

 - `importTranslation`: a function that takes in `id` (your document id) `localeId` (the locale of the imported language) and `document` the translated HTML from Transifex.
 It will deserialize your document back into an object that can be patched into your Sanity data, and then executes that patch.
 - `Adapter`: An interface with methods to send things over to Transifex.
 You likely don't want to override this!

-There are a number of reasons to override these functions.
+There are several reasons to override these functions.
 More general cases are often around ensuring documents serialize and deserialize correctly.
 Since the serialization functions are used across all our translation plugins currently, you can find some frequently encountered scenarios at [their repository here](https://github.com/sanity-io/sanity-naive-html-serializer), along with code examples for new config.

-## Migrating to V3
+## Migrating to Sanity Studio v3

-You should not have to do anything to migrate to V3.
+You should not have to do anything to migrate to Sanity Studio v3.
 If you are using the default configs, you should be able to upgrade without any changes.
 If you are using custom serialization, you may need to update how `BaseDocumentSerializer` receives your schema.

-These is oulined in the serializer README [here](https://github.com/sanity-io/sanity-naive-html-serializer#v2-to-v3-changes).
+These are outlined in the serializer README [here](https://github.com/sanity-io/sanity-naive-html-serializer#v2-to-v3-changes).

 ## License